Ashishjagrawal/Scheduler-Microservice/README.md

 ## Scalability

 The application is designed with scalability in mind, capable of handling a large number of users, services, and API requests.
 For more details on scalability strategies implemented, refer to the `SCALABILITY.md` document in the repository.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.

----

-You can customize this template further based on the specific details and features of your project.
-Once you've made the desired changes, save this content in a file named `README.md` in the root directory of your project.

-Would you like assistance with anything else?